jaredkrinke/log/content/posts/webassembly/passing-strings-to-c.md

 # One approach for strings in WebAssembly
 Recall that WebAssembly [doesn't have a string type](https://webassembly.github.io/spec/core/syntax/types.html).
 How can a C function receive or return a string when compiled to WebAssembly?

-## Pass in via linear memory
+## Pass in by directly populating linear memory
+Also known as: failed attempt #1.

 Here's one idea:

-1. Passing a string from JavaScript to C
+1. Passing a string from JavaScript to C (attempt #1)
   1. Add a null character onto the end of the string
   1. Use the browser's TextEncoder API to convert a string to a byte sequence
   1. Write the buffer into linear memory